natar-io/Papart-examples/apps/README.md

 - [Human Printer](HumanPrinter): Display images at scale, with reloading the image and save/load the image location.
 - [Lapin](Lapin): require 3D red cyan glasses.
 3D model of a rabbit.
 - [Particles](Particles): particles are attracted to touch, objects. press 'g' to add/remove gravity!
+- [Light](Ligt): Learn about color with this app.
+You need to print the cards and cut them to try it !